-Ransomware: An executive guide to one of the biggest menaces on the web | ZDNet
+What is ransomware?
+Everything you need to know about one of the biggest menaces on the web | ZDNet

 How much will a ransomware attack cost you?

-Obviously, the most immediate cost associated with becoming infected with ransomware -- if paid -- is the ransom demand, which can depend on the type of ransomware or the size of your organisation.
+Obviously, the most immediate cost associated with becoming infected with ransomware -- if it's paid -- is the ransom demand, which can depend on the type of ransomware or the size of your organisation.

-Recent research revealed that a quarter of companies which paid a ransom paid over £5,000 to retrieve their data, while a further quarter paid hackers between £3,000 and £5,000.
+Recent research revealed that a quarter of companies which paid a ransom paid over £5,000 to retrieve their encrypted data, while a further quarter paid hackers between £3,000 and £5,000.

 The most common ransom paid amongst small and medium-sized businesses was between £500 and £1500, proving that there's still easy money to be made from targeting organisations of this size.

-There are also examples of high-profile targets paying five-figure fees in order to regain access to their networks, especially in cases where criminals threaten to delete data if they're not paid.
+There are also examples of high-profile targets paying five-figure fees in order to regain access to their encrypted networks and their files, especially in cases where criminals threaten to delete data if they're not paid.

-Ultimately, whatever the size of the company, time is money and the longer your network is down, the more it's going to cost your business.
+Ultimately, whatever the size of the company, time is money, and the longer your network is down because of malware, the more it's going to cost your business.

-Even if you regain access to your networks by paying a ransom, there will be additional costs on top of that.
+Even if you regain access to your encrypted documents by paying a ransom, there will be additional costs on top of that.
 In order to avoid future attacks -- especially if you've been marked as an easy target -- be prepared to invest in additional cybersecurity software and to pay for additional staff training.

 There's also the risk of customers losing trust in your business because of poor cybersecurity and taking their custom elsewhere.